ysamantar1/eie_nrf52840/doc/4_Debug_and_Buttons/README.md

 ## Buttons

-Buttons are one of the core ways to get input from a user, and is one of the most basic ways a user can interact with any computer based system.
+Buttons are one of the core ways to get input from a user, and are one of the most basic ways a user can interact with any computer based system.

 ### How do you use a button?